 especially true when the wrong plants are used for plantings close to a house --

 that grow too fast, or much too large for their allotted space.

-are over 20 years old.
+crowded plantings that were over 20 years old.
 At this advanced stage of growth, shrubs are

 blocking windows and overpowering the house.
 A once inviting front